Emotional Eating: 5 Steps to Help Stop Stress Eating

 Emotional eating can cause permanent health damage.
 Learn to stop it before it’s too late.

-One of the hallmark signs of chronic stress in modern society is emotional eating.
+One of the hallmark signs of chronic stress is the tendency towards emotional eating.

-4. Breakfast Matters – For several decades now, medical doctors have been reminding the public that breakfast was and still is the most important meal of the day.
+For several decades now, medical doctors have been reminding us that breakfast is the most important meal of the day.

 Why do they say breakfast is important?
-By “breaking the fast” that began when you ate your last meal the night before, your body uses the first wave of calories to rev up your metabolism.
-Of course this is assuming you are eating a healthy breakfast, and not one filled with useless carbs (bagel anyone?).
+Because when you “break the fast” that began after eating your last meal the night before, your body uses the calories to rev up your metabolism.
+Of course this is dependent on your breakfast choice.
+It assumes you are eating a healthy breakfast, and not one filled with useless carbs (bagel anyone?)